deepin-community/sudo/INSTALL.md

     --disable-hardening
         Disable the use of compiler/linker exploit mitigation options which are enabled by default.
-This includes compiling with _FORTIFY_SOURCE defined to 2, building with -fstack-protector and linking with -zrelro, where supported.
+This includes compiling with _FORTIFY_SOURCE defined to 2, building with -fstack-protector, -fstack-clash-protection, -fcf-protection and linking with
+        -zrelro, -znow, and -znoexecstack where supported.

     --disable-ssp
         Disable use of the -fstack-protector compiler option.